10 Reasons To Teach English Abroad as an English Teacher

 All things considered, you’re living quite reasonably when you teach English abroad.
 It’s like you have it made in the shade.

 7 Make friends all over the world

 How awesome would it be that no matter where you went in the world, you knew someone there?
 On top of that, you have a place to stay.

 Meeting someone when you teach English abroad is 10 times different from travelers you meet on a trip.
 This is because you are sharing the same life experience as them.
-You’re in the same shoes with all the same life challenges.
+You’re in the same shoes as all the same life challenges.

-Every city, town and village has a local bar where ESL teachers hang out.
+Every city, town, and village has a local bar where ESL teachers hang out.
 This is where you’re likely to meet your global friends.

 With similar emotions and even a feeling of loneliness, this bonds your friendship even stronger.
 And a friend in need is a friend indeed.